 The Zero Width Joiner (ZWJ) is another invisible character which is used in certain cases (mostly after Halant) in which a particular conjunct combination gets rendered such that constituting consonant shapes may not be directly visible in the conjunct shape.
 For example, the conjunct क्ष /ksha/ which gets formed by क /ka/ + ् (halant) + ष /sha/ does not show half form of ka joining with sha.
 However, using ZWJ, the constituting consonant’s shapes are preserved in the visual depiction: क्ष – formed by क /ka/ + ् (halant) + Zero Width Joiner + ष /sha/.

-Earlier the ZWJ was recommended to be used to generate certain special conjuncts like Eyelash Ra (more details in Section 5.2) by the Unicode Consortium.
+Earlier the ZWJ was recommended by the Unicode Consortium to be used to generate certain special conjuncts like Eyelash Ra (more details in Section 5.2)..
 However, with the new recommendations in place, this usage of ZWJ is now not encouraged.

 Overall Development Process and Methodology